niiknow/lambda-form/README.md

 - Deploy this function and create the associated s3 bucket to store form config and submissions.
 - Create the form config and upload to s3 bucket.
 This can be done manually or by creating some kind of admin (outside the scope of this project).
 - Create the front-end of the form and submit to the endpoint.
+Example: [Demo](https://niiknow.github.io/lambda-form/demo/)

+Fill in the demo form with some real email and wait for result.

 **Result**
 1. An email is sent to the Submitter